Azure/azure-iot-sdk-c/doc/Docker_SDK_Cross_Compile.md

 add_executable(myapp ${iothub_c_files})

-# Redundant in this case but show how to rename your output executable
+# Redundant in this case but shows how to rename your output executable
 set_target_properties(myapp PROPERTIES OUTPUT_NAME "myapp")

 # List the libraries required by the link step